ian-barnes/ian-barnes.github.io/about/index.md

 ----

 I am a lecturer in [computing] [] at [Moray College] [MC], part of the [University of the Highlands and Islands] [UHI].
-I teach programming and software-related courses, mostly at the higher education level.
+I teach mostly programming and software-related courses, at all levels from Further Education (Level 6 in the Scottish system) to honours (Level 10).
 I am one of the Programme Leaders for the [UHI BSc (Hons) Computing degree] [degree], where I have primary responsibility for the honours year.
-I am the Module Leader for
+I am the Module Leader for the following modules:

+- Introduction to Web Science (3rd year)
+- Intelligent Systems (3rd year)
+- Theoretical Computer Science (4th year)
+- Advanced Topics in Computing (4th year)
+- Dissertation (Computing) (4th year)

+I am involved in research in computing education, digital health and electronic publishing/document management/digital preservation.

 [computing]: http://www.uhi.ac.uk/en/studying-at-uhi/computing
 [MC]: http://www.moray.uhi.ac.uk/